graphdeco-inria/editable-gaussian-reflections/README.md

 pip install -r requirements.txt
 ```

-We have included the official OptiX SDK header files in the third_party/optix directory as a submodule, so by default, you don't need to download the OptiX SDK from the NVIDIA official website, just add the `--recursive` flag when cloning the repository.
+We have included the official OptiX SDK header files in the `third_party/optix` directory as a submodule so that no additional install is required.

 To build the cuda raytracer run
 ```bash